 Start using Google Keyword Planner.
 It is a Google keyword difficulty tool that can help you with various things.

 Good thing about SEO is that everybody can do it.
 Of course, you won’t have nearly as impressive results as a seasoned professional but still, you will be able to gain insight into your website and things that need to be changed.
 One of the main reasons is because tools such as Google Keyword Planner have rather simplistic interface.
-You can get all the information on the spot.

 Furthermore, Google Keyword Planner is a great starting point due to the fact that it is free.
 All you have to do is leave a working email and a few business data.